dataminer33/llmreportanalyzer/README.md

 ## How to Use

+**Disclaimer**: The app is optimized for dark mode.
+Some elements may not display correctly if your browser is set to light mode.
+We recommend switching to dark mode for the best experience.

 1. **Upload a PDF Report**
    - Use the file uploader in the sidebar to select and upload the PDF report you want to analyze.